2022 Urengoy–Pomary–Uzhhorod pipeline explosion

 On 20 December 2022, an explosion occurred on the Russian Urengoy–Pomary–Uzhhorod gas pipeline, which supplies gas from Siberia to Europe through Ukraine.

 The explosion occurred in Chuvashia, in the area of the gas pipeline between the villages of Kalinino and Yambakhtino, Vurnarsky District.

 Background

 The Urengoy–Pomary–Uzhhorod export gas pipeline was built in the early 1980s.
 This pipeline transports Russian gas from Western Siberia to European countries.
 Near the Sudzha pumping station in Kursk Oblast, the gas pipeline crosses the border of the Russian Federation and Ukraine.
-Branches of the gas pipeline also go to the Turkish Stream and Central Asia.
+Branches of the gas pipeline also go to the TurkStream and Central Asia.

-The Sudzha gas pumping station, through which gas from this pipeline flows, now remains the only point on the Russian-Ukrainian border through which gas is still transiting.
-Gazprom supplies Russian gas for transit through the territory of Ukraine in the amount confirmed by the Ukrainian side through the Sudzha GIS - 43 million cubic meters on 20 December.
+The Sudzha gas pumping station, through which gas from this pipeline flows, now remains the only point on the Russian–Ukrainian border through which gas is still transiting.
+Gazprom supplies Russian gas for transit through the territory of Ukraine in the amount confirmed by the Ukrainian side through the Sudzha GIS – 43 million cubic meters on 20 December.

 It was reported that before the explosion and ignition of the fire, "work was being carried out by the operating organization".